 In 2015, the zero-emission vehicle (ZEV) sector in British Columbia (B.C.) encompassed 198 companies, employed approximately 3,850 full-time equivalent jobs, and contributed approximately $700 million in total direct economic activity.
-In 2015/16, MNP LLP (MNP) was engaged by the Ministry of Energy and Mines to complete an Economic Opportunities Assessment Report that summarized the current state of the ZEV sector in B.C. and identified opportunities to grow and expand economic activity in the sector.
+In 2015/16, MNP LLP (MNP) was engaged by the Ministry of Energy, Mines and Low Carbon Innovation to complete an Economic Opportunities Assessment Report that summarized the current state of the ZEV sector in B.C. and identified opportunities to grow and expand economic activity in the sector.

 Through a series of interviews, workshops and a comprehensive industry survey, the Economic Opportunities Assessment Report identified a number of barriers to the growth of the ZEV sector in B.C.
 The lack of access to capital, difficulties in scaling, and limited government procurement in early adoption of ZEV technology were identified as key barriers to the growth of the ZEV sector in B.C.
 The ARC program was designed in response to these findings and is intended to answer the sector’s specific needs.
 Please note that an update to the 2016 study is currently underway.